Hinckley and Bosworth: History

-The government initially named the new district "Bosworth".
+The government initially named the new district "Bosworth", corresponding to the Parliamentary Constituency covering the area.
 The shadow council elected to oversee the transition to the new system requested a change to "Hinckley and Bosworth", which was agreed by the government on 20 November 1973, before the new district formally came into being.
 The new district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.

+Abolition

+Under current local government reform plans, the district will be abolished in 2028 with its area becoming part of a Leicestershire and Rutland unitary authority.

 Governance

 Hinckley and Bosworth Borough Council provides district-level services.
 County-level services are provided by Leicestershire County Council.
 Much of the borough is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under Liberal Democrat majority control since 2019.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until coming into its powers on 1 April 1974.
 Since 1974 political control of the council has been as follows: